 Under the Uniform Guidance (2 C.F.R. §200), an organization is considered a subrecipient of a federal award when it:

-1. Substantive, programmatic work or an important or significant portion of the research program or project is being undertaken by the
+- Substantive, programmatic work or an important or significant portion of the research program or project is being undertaken by the other entity.

 Under the Uniform Guidance (2 C.F.R. §200), an organization is considered a contractor (vendor) when it:

-• The entity commits to deliverable goods or services, which if not satisfactorily completed will result in nonpayment or requirement
+- The entity commits to deliverable goods or services, which if not satisfactorily completed will result in nonpayment or requirement to redo deliverables.

 It is the responsibility of the principal investigator to determine whether the price is competitive and reasonable for agreements with both subrecipients and vendors.
 In either case; however, the agreed-upon cost is not relevant in determining whether the relationship is that of subrecipient or vendor.
 It is required by federal grant terms and conditions and by good business practices that competitive bids are sought for goods and services from multiple vendors, whenever possible and when the cost exceeds $35,000.
 Sole source contractor (vendor) relationships may be prohibited by the conditions of the prime award, and if allowed, are typically subject to specific conditions and procedural requirements.